manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ## To-Do
-- [x] ~~Recombine first night to get good combine cube without sharp jumps in wavelength.~~ Did it with
+- [x] ~~Recombine first night to get good combine cube without sharp jumps in wavelength.~~ Did with overlap

+# Mar-14-2016 IRAP Roche J042

+### FLAT,SKY

+For some observations night there are not SKYFLATs in the correct instrument mode (WFM-N).
+This is the case for 2014-07-29, 2014-07-31.
+So I had to do the following thing:

+- Use SKYFLATS taking at 22h UT on 2014-07-27, for  2014-07-27, 2014-07-28 and 2014-07-30.
+- Use SKYFLATS taking at 22h UT on 2014-08-02, for both 2014-07-31 and 2014-08-01.

+All the observations are taking around 1h to 2h UT.

+### U24 (LMXB)

+To try to see if the emission line seeing for U24 around 640.5 nm, I extracted the spectra around that area with QFitsView to the different datasets (First Night only, Second Night and both Nights), using different options (sum, average, median).
+This is done with DPUSER script to be run using QFitsView.
+The script is in the folder misc and with the extension`.dpuser`.

 ##  Questions
+- [ ] Using same SKYFLATS for two different days.
 - [ ] Correct spectra?
 Can see the redshift?
 - [ ] He and H$\alpha$ line present, normal?